TykTechnologies/tyk-demo/README.md

 See the [JQ installation page](https://stedolan.github.io/jq/download/) for other operating systems.

-## Step 2: Map Tyk Deno hostnames to localhost IP
+## Step 2: Map Tyk Demo hostnames to localhost IP

-Update the `/etc/hosts` file to contain host entries for the Tyk Dashboard and Portal.
-The `update-hosts.sh` script will add these for you:
+Run the `update-hosts.sh` script to add host entries for the Tyk Dashboard and Portal to `/etc/hosts`:

 ```
 sudo ./scripts/update-hosts.sh